FUE Hair Transplant Timeline

 If patients experience any of the above-mentioned side effects, they should seek medical help as soon as possible.

 Topical minoxidil is one of the primary ways to treat hair loss.
-This FDA-approved and UK-licensed medication is available in two easy-to-use forms — a solution and foam.
+This FDA-approved and UK-licensed medication is available in two easy-to-use forms: a solution and a foam.
 Users simply apply the minoxidil topical solution to areas of the scalp with thinning hair or hair loss.

 A sulfotransferase enzyme found in hair follicles then works to activate and effectively absorb the minoxidil.
 While this enzyme is always found in the liver, its presence in hair follicles differs from person to person.